Just intonation: Five-limit tuning

-A 12-tone scale is obtained by removing one note for each couple of enharmonic notes.
-This can be done in at least three ways, which have in common the removal of G♭, according to a convention which was valid even for C-based Pythagorean and quarter-comma meantone scales.
-Note that it is a diminished fifth, close to half an octave, above the tonic C, which is a disharmonic interval; also its ratio has the largest values in its numerator and denominator of all tones in the scale, which make it least harmonious: all reasons to avoid it.
+A 12 tone scale is obtained by removing one note for each couple of enharmonic notes.
+This can be done in four ways that have in common the removal of G♭, according to a convention which was valid even for C-based Pythagorean and quarter-comma meantone scales.
+Note that it is a diminished fifth, close to half an octave, above the tonic C, which is a discordant interval; also its ratio has the largest values in its numerator and denominator of all tones in the scale, which make it least harmonious: All are reasons to avoid it.